 Light

 Plant your jacaranda tree where it will receive at least six to eight hours of direct sunlight each day for the best blooming.
-If necessary, smaller jacaranda trees may take some light shade, although inadequate sunlight can reduce the quantity and brilliance of their blossoms.
+If necessary, smaller jacaranda trees may take some light shade, although inadequate sunlight can reduce the quantity & brilliance of their blossoms.

 Mitigate erosion with our straw-net blankets.
 Shop our selection of erosion control blankets!